brunodOut/rdesktop/README.md

 the configure line.

-## Note for users building from source
+### Building From Source

 If you have retrieved a snapshot of the rdesktop source, you will first need to run `./bootstrap` in order to generate the build infrastructure.
 This is not necessary for release versions of rdesktop.

+After  this  step,  you  can  follow  the  instructions for building  with  a  release  source  code  detailed  in  the previous section.

 ## Usage